ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf4pro.rst

 Flash Bootloader
 ----------------

-Bootloader binaries for the current targets can be found _`here: <https://github.com/ArduPilot/ardupilot/tree/master/Tools/bootloaders>`__
+Bootloader binaries for the current targets can be found `here <https://github.com/ArduPilot/ardupilot/tree/master/Tools/bootloaders>`__.

 Download omnibusf4pro_bl.bin for this board type.
 With your board connected via USB and put into DFU mode, open a terminal and flash the new bootloader with the following command line: